New Zealand–United Kingdom relations: Travel

 According to the New Zealand High Commission in London, the United Kingdom is the third largest source of tourists to New Zealand.

-London has the highest density of people born in New Zealand of all British regions, 47% of them choosing to live there according to the 2001 census.
+London has the highest density of people born in New Zealand of all British regions, 47% of them choosing to live there, according to the 2001 census.
 In early July 2022, New Zealand Prime Minister Jacinda Ardern and British Prime Minister Boris Johnson agreed to extend the Youth Mobility Scheme to allow New Zealanders to spend three years in the country and to raise the age limit to 35 years.
-Since the United Kingdom has limited the number of New Zealand working holiday visa holders to 13,000 places, New Zealand had also placed a 15,000 cap on British working holiday visa holders.
+Since the United Kingdom has limited the number of New Zealand working holiday visa holders to 13,000 places, New Zealand has also placed a 15,000 cap on British working holiday visa holders.

 Sport

-Several popular sports in New Zealand find their origins in English sporting history such as rugby union, rugby league and cricket.
+Several popular sports in New Zealand find their origins in English sporting history, such as rugby union, rugby league, and cricket.
 The first interclub rugby union match in New Zealand, in Nelson, took place in 1870 and was inspired by a teacher returning from England with a knowledge of the new game.

 The London New Zealand Cricket Club is a popular cricket team which plays in the United Kingdom.